Railway accidents in New South Wales: Accidents involving loss of life

-Locomotive No.1, 1858
+Locomotive No. 1, 1858

 This locomotive, built in 1855 by Robert Stephenson with three others for the first real railway line in New South Wales, was involved in two fatal accidents.
 The first occurred as a derailment on 10 July 1858.
 The locomotive was pulling two open third-class carriages, a first- and a second-class carriage between Sydney and Parramatta.
 Near Homebush, the two third-class compartments left the rails and toppled down an embankment.
 There were thirty people in the two carriages, of whom two were killed, one a solicitor, the other a market gardener.
 In the ensuing investigation, reported in the Sydney Morning Herald, it was suggested that the problem was caused by damage to the hollow-cast rails which were not able to withstand the weight of the locomotive.
 Rail workers, some of whom witnessed the derailment, claimed that the problem was caused, at least in part, by the practice of loose-coupling the lightweight third-class carriages in the same way as heavy goods trucks.
 The matter also drew to the attention of the managers the fact that the price of first class travel, at four shillings, was so exorbitant that even the wealthiest citizens of Sydney chose to travel in the open carriages.

-The Newtown collision, 1868
+Newtown collision, 1868

 On 6 January 1868, a man was killed when Locomotive No. 1 collided with a passenger train at Newtown station.
 The locomotive was severely damaged and retired.
 It is now on display at the Powerhouse Museum.
 Newtown station was at that time located west of the present station, its platform eventually forming part of the foundation of Crago's Flour Mill.

-Emu Plains Collision, 1878
+Emu Plains collision, 1878

 On the night of 30 January 1878, head-on collision between two goods trains.
 One of the drivers (Michael Stephenson) survived and the other driver and the firemen of both trains together with a guard riding in the cab of the up train, were killed.
 The primitive system of working the trains was found to be responsible.

-Currabubula Train Accident, 1878
+Currabubula train accident, 1878

 On the night of 28 May 1878, the coupling on a ballast carriage between the tracks and train failed.
 There were two fatalities, and at least one other injured.
 An inquest held on 5 June 1878 at Murrurundi cleared all persons of negligence.

-Bethungra (Cootamundra) train disaster, 1885
+Cootamundra train disaster, 1885

 On 25 January 1885, the Melbourne-Sydney mail train derailed between Bethungra and Cootamundra, killing seven and injuring over 20.
 The cause was a washaway of a culvert over Salt Clay Creek during a period of heavy rainfall.